Broccoli microgreens are one of the most popular and versatile choices for home growers due to their robust flavor and impressive nutritional profile.

 Humidity and darkness are crucial for this stage of germination.
 Mist your seeds approximately every 10-12 hours.

 Step.
 4 Uncover And Give Light

-After 3 days remove the top container and the broccoli seeds should have developed shoots.
-The shoots may be yellow because of lack of light but this is normal and is nothing to be alarmed about.
+After about three days, the broccoli seeds should have developed shoots.
+These may appear yellow due to lack of light, but this is entirely normal and not a cause for concern.